makrai/notes/schick21-cloze-few-shot-classif-nli.md

   3. We finetune a PLM C with a standard sequence classification head on T C
     * The finetuned model C then serves as our classifier for A.  All steps

-## 3.4 Iterative P ET (iP ET )
+## 3.4 Iterative PET (iPET)

 * Distilling the knowledge of all individual models into a single classifier C means they cannot learn from each other
   * As some patterns perform (possibly much) worse than others, the training set T C for our final model may therefore contain many mislabeled examples.
-* The core idea of iP ET is to train several generations of models on datasets of increasing size
+* The core idea of iPET is to train several generations of models on datasets of increasing size
-  * we first enlarge the original dataset T by labeling selected examples from D using a random subset of trained P ET models (Figure 2a)
+  * we first enlarge the original dataset T by labeling selected examples from D using a random subset of trained PET models (Figure 2a)
-  * then train a new generation of P ET models on the enlarged dataset (b);
+  * then train a new generation of PET models on the enlarged dataset (b);
     this process is repeated several times (c).

 # 5 Analysis

 ## Combining PVPs We first investigate

-* whether P ET is able to cope with situations were some PVPs perform much worse than othersl
+* whether PET is able to cope with situations were some PVPs perform much worse than othersl
-* Table 4 compares the performance of P ET to that of the best and worst performing patterns after finetuning; we also include results obtained using the ensemble of P ET models corresponding to individual PVPs without knowledge distillation
+* Table 4 compares the performance of PET to that of the best and worst performing patterns after finetuning; we also include results obtained using the ensemble of PET models corresponding to individual PVPs without knowledge distillation
   * Even after finetuning, the gap between the best and worst pattern is large, especially for Yelp.
-However, P ET is not only able to compensate for this, but even improves accuracies over using only the best-performing pattern across all tasks
+However, PET is not only able to compensate for this, but even improves accuracies over using only the best-performing pattern across all tasks
   * Distillation brings consistent improvements over the ensemble;
     additionally, it significantly reduces the size of the final classifier.
 We
-  * no clear difference between the uniform and weighted variants of P ET
+  * no clear difference between the uniform and weighted variants of PET

 ## Auxiliary Language Modeling, the influence of